Alexandria Truck Accident Lawyer

 Truck Accident Claims Are Complex.
 A Lawyer Can Help You Navigate the Process

 Truck accident cases tend to be more fact-intensive than other motor vehicle cases due to the number of issues and potential volume of available data.

 Because freight transportation often involves layers of relationships, pinpointing the responsible party (or parties) is the first challenge.
 It is possible that more than just the driver could be liable for the accident.

-Defective tires, brakes and transmissions can also be culprits in an accident.
-Mechanical failures can render manufacturers or suppliers liable in cases where injury was a direct result of the failure.
+Defective tires, brakes, and transmissions can also be culprits in an accident.
+Mechanical failures can render manufacturers or suppliers liable in cases where the injury was a direct result of the failure.

 Once we have determined who might be liable, we must establish how that party caused the accident.

 While truck drivers must follow all typical traffic laws (e.g., speeding, obeying signs, etc.), they must also contend with Federal Motor Carrier Safety Regulations (FMCSR).
 We are very familiar with these laws and regulations and how they affect a truck accident case.
 Some common violations that could leave a truck driver or trucking company liable for an accident include: